Stoney Creek (Delaware): Course and dam

 Stoney Creek rises on the Perkins Run divide in Westwoods in New Castle County, Delaware and flows southeast to mouth at the Delaware River just north of Fox Point State Park.
 It passes through in Bellevue State Park.
 Tukohtene Falls (Lenape for round mountain) is a ten-foot waterfall located in the park.

 Bellevue Lake is a reservoir created by the impounding of Stoney Creek in 1936. it has a capacity of 100 millions gallons of water.
 Bellevue Lake is a remnant of the Old Bellevue Quarry, which was allowed to fill.
 (The harvested stone was used to build the Delaware Breakwater) It is 0.2 mi miles across and covers 11 acre.
 The reservoir supplied the Wilmington and Suburban Water Comopany, which was founded in 1933 and has since absorbed into Suez Water.

 Watershed

-Stony Creek has a stream segment length of 1km.
-Its watershed drains 2.36 sqmi of area, receives about 46.8 in of precipitation per year, has topographic wetness index of 475.50, is about 17.6% forested, and a mean temperature of 12.5 C. Located in the deciduous and mixed forests.
+Stony Creek has a stream segment length of 1 km.
+Its watershed drains 2.36 sqmi of area, receives about 46.8 in of precipitation per year and 24 inches of snow annually.
+It has a topographic wetness index of 475.50, is about 17.6% forested, and a mean temperature of 12.5 C. Located in the deciduous and mixed forests.
 It is one of four major streams that empty into the Delaware River from the Piedmont in Delaware, the others are Shellpot Creek, Perkins Run and Naamans Creek.